fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 - Married
 - 2 children

-Max Müller has received his doctorate from the university of berne.
+Max Müller has received his doctorate from the University of Berne.
 He successfully completed his post doc in New York.
-He's been working as a psychiatrist in a large psychiatrie near berne for over 7 years.
+He's been working as a psychiatrist in a large psychiatrie near Berne for over 7 years.
 A year ago he became the assistant medical doctor.
 He often visits conferences and is a fan of new technologies.
 His hobbies include reading, biking, hiking, and his family.

 ##### Psychologist: